BugifexMaximus/Point-labeler-utils/simulation/README.md

 ```

 Outputs will be placed in `synth_dataset/project` following the prescribed layout (images, annotations, camera intrinsics, click scripts, and config snapshots).
+By default, small debug glyphs are rendered at each projected keypoint to make the object visible in the PNGs; set `render.keypoint_glyphs` to `hidden` if you prefer clean backgrounds.

 ### Quick verification